anakic/querystorm-docs/docs/Querying/Databases.md

 SELECT * FROM HumanResources.Department
 ```

 When this script is executed, the results of the select query will be written into an Excel table with the name *dpt*.
 If the table does not yet exist, it will be created starting at the currently selected cell.
-If a table called *dpt* does exists in the current workbook, it will be overwritten by the results of the query.
+If a table called *dpt* does exist in the current workbook, it will be overwritten by the results of the query.
 However, **only table columns that exist both in the workbook table and in the results are updated**.
 If the workbook table has any columns that are not present in the query results (e.g. calculated columns), those columns will be left intact.

 To update multiple tables from the same script, we can use multiple output directives: